tommac08/docsv2/sources/languages.md

 ## Python

 This section helps you to configure the yml file for your python project.

-### Choosing Python versions to test against

 - Set the appropriate language and the version number.
 You can test against multiple versions for a single push by adding more entries.
 Python minions use `python` by default to set the version.